Issue Brief // Personal Liberty

 Codify Marijuana Pardon for Simple Possession

-Would encode into law a blanket pardon for Georgians previously convicted of simple marijuana possession, acknowledging decades of racially biased enforcement by the War on Drugs.
+Would encode into law a blanket pardon for Georgians previously convicted of simple marijuana possession.

 Checking Georgia Legislature status...